 The 'end of key stage expectations map' (see below) set out the knowledge and understanding that pupils should have at the end of the key stage.

-We recently hosted a coffee morning for parents and guardians in order to share our RE curriculum.
+We sometimes host events for parents and guardians in order to share our RE curriculum.
 We are really proud of our RE curriculum and it was great to get such fantastic comments from parents - we shared individual pupil books, class worship books and delivered a short presentation.
 The presentation slides from the session can downloaded below.
 We'll be hosting a similar event in the Spring term on an evening for parents who were unable to attend last time.

 Discover more about our partners and the resources used within our RE curriculum by following the links below.